carloszinato-tomtom/carloszinato-tomtom/README.md

 - Hello, I’m Carlos Zinato @TomTom
-- I’m interested in Photography, Music and Game.
+- I’m interested in Photography, Music and Games

 <!---
 carloszinato-tomtom/carloszinato-tomtom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.